Available 24X7 Call For Free Consultation (281) 587-1111

 What to Do After Your Child Has Been Burned – Emergency Room Steps

 Many scalding burns can be treated with first aid.
-Knowing how to treat burns properly minimizes damage and proposes healing.
+Knowing how to treat burns properly minimizes damage and promotes healing.
 The first thing you need to do after a child has been burned is to remove whatever is causing the burn.
 Next, you will need to assess the seriousness of the burn.
 Take your child to get immediate medical attention if:

 • The burn is larger than the size of their hand